Huang-Yuanhang/Slack/README.md

 ### Overview

-This document provides all the necessary information for a developer to continue developing and deploying the project openhouse website.
+This document provides all the necessary information for a developer to continue developing and deploying the project Openhouse website.
 The website is a custom WordPress theme designed to provide an engaging and informative experience for prospective students, staff, and the academic community.

 ### Project Structure
 The project is structured as a custom WordPress theme built from the _s [(Underscores)](https://underscores.me/) starter theme.
 <br>The development files are uploaded in [this repository](https://github.com/Huang-Yuanhang/Slack), containing the theme, plugins, and media used in the site's construction.
 <br>The version of the project is as follows, version 1 > version 2 > version 3 > finished product - JCU Openhouse

+### a2.html
+This file contains our team's, names, live site links, and project documentation; notably brief Local Environment and site goals.
+* <a href="https://github.com/Huang-Yuanhang/Slack/blob/main/a2.html" target="_blank">a2.html</a>

 ### Local Development Environment
 The website was developed using [XAMPP v3.3.0](https://www.apachefriends.org/) as the local server environment with [WordPress 6.4.2](https://wordpress.com/) installed on it.